-

 Most insurance or other coverage plans require you to pay a deductible, coinsurance and/or copayment.
 If you have any coverage or benefit questions, please contact your insurance company or payer.

 Emergency room doctors, anesthesiologists, radiologists, primary care physicians and other providers are all independent providers.
-They bill separately from the hospital.
+Non THPG Physician/Providers will bill separately from the hospital.
 Questions about these bills should be directed to the physician office or provider listed on the billing statement for these services.
-If you received a bill from Texas Health Physicians Group, our customer service team can assist you.
-Contact us by messaging customer service via MyChart Billing Message, emailing CustomerService@TexasHealth.org or calling us at 800-890-6034.
+Your Texas Health bill will include THPG Physicians/Providers involved in your hospital care.
+Contact us by messaging customer service via MyChart Billing Message, Contact Us Form, Calling us at 800-890-6034 or emailing CustomerService@TexasHealth.org.
 Our business hours are 7 a.m. to 6:30 p.m., Monday through Friday.

 The Central Billing Office will make every effort to resolve the account balance with your insurance carrier or other coverage.
 Occasionally, we will be unable to resolve the issue with your carrier or other coverage and will need your assistance.

 You need to begin by verifying that your insurance plan or other coverage is honored at the entity where you are being treated.
-Each insurance plan or other coverage is different, and even within the same company one insurance plan or other coverage may cover a certain treatment while another does not.
+Each insurance plan or other coverage is different, even within the same insurance company.
+Coverage is dependent on what you or your employer has purchased and deems covered.
 Furthermore, participation in a plan by a Texas Health Resources entity does not guarantee that it is approved for all services.
 Contact your specific insurance plan or other coverage to verify whether your treatment will be covered and what your benefits for your treatment are.

 If payment in full is not possible, Texas Health has options.